Cleudeir/auto_accept/Readme.md

 5. The compiled executable (`DotaAutoAccept.exe`) will be placed in the `dist` directory.

 #### Linux / macOS
+**Note:** Compilation and functionality on Linux have not been specifically tested, although the script aims for compatibility. macOS testing is recommended.

 1. Ensure you have followed the installation steps and installed all prerequisites.
 2. Make sure you have a `.env` file configured in the project root.
 3. (Optional) For a custom icon on macOS, place an `icon.icns` file in the project root.
 For Linux, you can try `icon.ico` or `icon.png`, but support varies.